-There is only one way to reach that uniform service level that customers are happy with, and that’s setting the rules.
-By introducing a certain set of rules that your customer service should follow in their communications with clients, you can be sure that all members of your team show the same high level of service.
+By introducing certain customer service guidelines your team should follow in their communications with clients, you can be sure that the staff shows the same high level of service.

 10 rules for stellar customer service

 This guide has nothing in common with such generic phrases as “Be polite“, “Don’t stress“, or “Remember: the customer is king“.
 Seriously, though, they are all relics of the past.
 We have other up-to-date tips up our sleeve.
 Have your notebooks ready, let’s put together the golden rules for great customer service.

 You don’t like being put on hold and listening to boring music, do you?
 Do you hate it when your emails seem to sink into a black hole with no answer for hours?
 Well, that’s the customer’s shoes for you.
 They don’t like it either.